whenmixnetsfail/mix_adversary/README.md

 # When Mixnets Fail

-This repository contains the artifact for the paper titled "DP-Mix: Differentially Private Routing in Mix Networks," accepted for publication at ACSAC 2025.
+This repository contains the artifact for the paper titled “When Mixnets Fail: Evaluating, Quantifying, and Mitigating the Impact of Adversarial Nodes in Mix Networks,” which has been accepted—subject to minor revision—at NDSS 2026.

 ## Initial setup and dependencies
 You can execute the code on any standard laptop or workstation running Ubuntu 18.04 or higher.
 It is compatible with Python 3.8.10.
 Importantly, the artifact uses the same configuration as in the paper but with a reduced number of iterations, making it suitable for faster execution so that it can be readily run on a personal laptop or public infrastructure such as Google Colab.